dayweek/karel/README.txt

 and an openGL capable card.

-Compilation: In the same directory where this README is run: cmake CMakeLists.txt && make
+Compilation: In the same directory where this README is run: cmake . && make

 To execute:
-./build/karel
+cd build/ && ./karel

 Enjoy!